|

 How To Make this Sausage Stuffing REcipe

-Scroll down for the recipe card complete with ingredient amounts and full instructions.
+Scroll down for the recipe card with exact measurements and printable instructions.

-- When the veggies are soft and the onion is translucent, add the herbs and cook for an additional minute until you can smell them.
+Cook until the vegetables are soft and the onion is translucent.
+Stir in the herbs and cook for another minute until fragrant.

-- Meanwhile, cook the rice according to the directions on the package.
+Meanwhile, cook the rice according to the package directions.

-- Put the sausage and veggies into a large bowl with the cooked rice.
-Mix well.
-Add the bread cubes and drizzle with the chicken (or turkey) stock until moist but not wet.
+Transfer the sausage and vegetable mixture to a large bowl with the cooked rice and mix well.
+Add the bread cubes and drizzle with chicken or turkey stock until the mixture is moist but not soggy.

-- Stuff the bird with the mixture.
-If you’re using this as dressing, add about 1/2 cup more stock.
-Pop it into a casserole dish, cover it with foil or a lid, and bake in a 375-F oven until heated through.
+Use the mixture to stuff the bird.
+If you are making dressing instead, add about 1/2 cup more stock.
+Transfer it to a casserole dish, cover with foil or a lid, and bake in a 375 F oven until heated through.

 Chef Jenn’s Tips